 Dark Sky Reserves in New Zealand

 When you read or hear about New Zealand having a “Dark Sky Reserve” why should you care?
 Well, dark skies at night make for exceptional stargazing.
-Dark skies are usually found in places with less light pollution, so an area in a Dark Sky Reserve restricts the amount of artificial light pollution retaining the quality of the skies.
+Dark skies are usually found in places with less light pollution, so an area in an International Dark Sky Reserve restricts the amount of artificial light pollution retaining the quality of the skies.
 New Zealand is home to the world’s largest Dark Sky Reserve, the Aoraki Mackenzie Dark Sky Reserve.
+In addition, New Zealand’s third-largest island is recognised as the Stewart Island/Rakiura Dark Sky Sanctuary.

-This article will tell you more about what exactly is a Dark Sky Reserve, as well as giving you more information on how to make the most of your stargazing experience while visiting the Aoraki Mackenzie Dark Sky Reserve in New Zealand.
+This article will tell you more about what exactly is a Dark Sky Reserve and Sanctuary, as well as giving you more information on how to make the most of your stargazing experience while visiting the Aoraki Mackenzie Dark Sky Reserve and Stewart Island/Rakiura Dark Sky Sanctuary.

 For more areas well worth visiting for their dark skies, check out the 5 Stargazing Sites in New Zealand.